punitive1729/Custom-Rate-Limiter/README.md

 Since **LastMinuteAccessTimes** table only needs to store records for 1 minute only.
 Therefore I have set TTL indexes which allows MONGO-DB to run an Auto-Deletion script at regular intervals.
 So our DB does not get overloaded with unnecessary clutter.

 # Alternative Approach
-There are many Rate Limiting Libraries like express-rate-limit.
+There are many Rate Limiting Libraries like **express-rate-limit**.
 But I have decided to use MongoDB as express-rate-limiter I think stores data in **Cache** which is not scalable